-ABA training sessions will be conducted at the National Support Office in

-Melbourne unless alternative training locations have been arranged.
+ABA training sessions will be conducted online or at the National Support Office in Melbourne unless alternative training locations have been arranged.
 Learners will be informed of specific information related to training venues and details on car parking facilities to ensure safety.
-When weekend training workshops are held, learners will be provided with information about safe travel and car parking facilities.
+If weekend face-to-face training workshops are held, learners will be provided with information about safe travel and car parking facilities.